- Students may submit only a single request at a time.

 - All 3D printing requests must be submitted as .STL files.
 Other file types will be returned and not printed until converted to the .STL format.

-- The Creative Media Studio has 3D modeling software available for student use.
+- The Creative Maker Studio has 3D modeling software available for student use on the West Wing computer stations.
 In-person training of 3D modeling software will be limited to workshops.
 Any one-on-one consultations will be restricted to 3D print slicing software technicalities; i.e. Cura.

-- Creative Media Studio student assistants and/or staff will briefly evaluate each submitted file for size, compatibility with printer, and the need for support.
+- CMS staff will briefly evaluate each submitted file for size, compatibility with printer, and the need for support.

-- CMS staff is not responsible for design flaws or ill-fitting building parts, and will not modify submissions beyond the described above.
+- CMS staff cannot guarantee item quality or stability, nor confidentiality of designs.
+The CMS is not responsible for design flaws or ill-fitting building parts, and will not modify submissions beyond what is described above.

-- Students are responsible for design specifications (including measurements, color, thickness of shell, support, and overhangs) so special requests have to be spelled out in appropriate form field.
+- Any finishing steps such as removing platform adhesion, supports, sanding, gluing, painting, etc. is the responsibility of the user (excludes PVA supports).
+Students are responsible for design specifications (including measurements, color, thickness of shell, support, and overhangs) so special requests have to be spelled out in appropriate form field.

 - The Library assumes no responsibility for failed print jobs.